meulenvd/OSCAR-Requirements-Manual/docs/source/introduction.rst

 Until about 1970 weather forecasting was primarily based on synoptic observations.
 These observations were managed by the national weather services.
-Weather stations reported at fixed time intervals (every 6 ort 3 hours) at fixed (synoptic) timestamps data expressed as quantities (e.g. pressure) and weather phenomena (e.g. present weather).
+Weather stations reported at fixed time intervals (every 6 or 3 hours) at fixed (synoptic) timestamps data expressed as quantities (e.g. pressure) and weather phenomena (e.g. present weather).
 The reported observations were performed in line with the requirements as